Ofir Marciano: Feyenoord

 Marciano signed a two-year contract with for Dutch top division Eredivisie club Feyenoord in June 2021.

 On 19 August 2021, Marciano made his debut playing for Feyenoord during the first leg of a qualifying play-off round match of the UEFA Europa Conference League, that ended in a 5–0 home win against Swedish side Elfsborg for his team.
 As well as playing in the second leg against Swedish side Elfsborg, that ended in a 3–1 win for Elfsborg.
 On 25 November 2021, he played for Feyenoord during a group stage match against Czech side Slavia Prague, that ended in a 2–2 away draw.
 In March and April 2022, Marciano played regularly due to an injury to first choice goalkeeper Justin Bijlow.
 Marciano helped the team reach the 2022 UEFA Europa Conference League Final, defeating Marseille 3–2 on aggregate in the semi-final.
 Bijlow recovered from injury in time for the final.

+Hapoel Be'er Sheva

+On 15 June 2023 signed for 3 years in the Israeli Premier League club Hapoel Be'er Sheva.

 International career

-Marciano made his international debut on 10 October 2014, as Israel won 2–1 against Cyprus, during a UEFA Euro 2016 qualifying away match.
+Marciano made his international debut on 10 October 2014, as the Israel national team won 2–1 against Cyprus, during a UEFA Euro 2016 qualifying away match.
 Marciano was recalled to the Israel squad in November 2016, but had to withdraw after suffering a knee injury in training.
 Marciano was recalled to the national squad in March 2019, and played as Israel's on-and-off first choice goalkeeper since the UEFA Euro 2020 qualifiers.
 He then established his permanent first position for Israel all throughout the 2020–21 UEFA Nations League and the 2022 FIFA World Cup qualification (UEFA).